microsoft/dtslint/README.md

 ```
 - `--expectOnly`

-Disable all the lint rules and check for type correctness only.
+Disable all the lint rules except the one that checks for type correctness.

 ```sh
 dtslint --expectOnly types